Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 `cd` and `ls` are the most commonly used commands. `cd`

 ### Setting up the Linux Environment
-There are two ways of doing the challange.
-The first option is by using TryHackMe's provided virtual machine that is called AttackBox, which is free for 1 hour a day.
+There are two ways of doing the challenge.
+The first option is by using TryHackMe's provided virtual machine which is called AttackBox, which is free for 1 hour a day.
 The second option is to use your own install of Linux, such as Kali Linux, and use the VPN provided by TryHackMe to connect to the challenge.

 ##### Accessing the AttackBox on TryHackMe
 To access the AttackBox on TryHackMe, navigate to the **Agent Sudo** room.
 Look for the "Start AttackBox" button, usually located on the left side of the interface.
 Click this button to initiate the AttackBox.
 The AttackBox is a virtual machine provided by TryHackMe for conducting your tasks.
-Once the AttackBox is running, you can interact with it directly through your browser, the tools required to complete the challage are pre-installed.
+Once the AttackBox is running, you can interact with it directly through your browser, the tools required to complete the challenge are pre-installed.

-##### Accessing the Challage with your own Linux Machine
+##### Accessing the challenge with your own Linux Machine
 To access the challenge with your own Linux machine, you need to connect to TryHackMe's network using a VPN.
 First, download the OpenVPN configuration file from the TryHackMe website.
 Then, use the `openvpn` command to connect: `sudo openvpn --config <path-to-config-file>`.
 Once connected, you can access the challenge environment as if you were using the AttackBox.
 The required tools might not be installed but are easily installed if needed.

 #### Solution